prabhic/brackets-selenium-research/README.md

 (Note: Brackets interally have a unit and integration test system.
 This can be used both to test Extensions and Core Brackets)

-This project is a output of quick technical research on using Selenium test framework to test Brackets/Extensions E2E funtionality.(In case if we need this functioanlity..)
+This project is a output of quick technical research on using Selenium test framework to test Brackets/Extensions E2E funtionality.(In case if we need this ..)

 # Using Protractor + chromedriver
 [Protractor] (https://github.com/angular/protractor) is a wrapper built on top of [WebDriverJS](https://code.google.com/p/selenium/wiki/WebDriverJs) of slenium.
 It is a E2E test framework mainly built for AngularJS applications but can also be used for non-angular apps.
 [ChromeDriver] (https://code.google.com/p/selenium/wiki/ChromeDriver) is a standalone server which implements [WebDriver's wire protocol](https://code.google.com/p/selenium/wiki/JsonWireProtocol) for Chromium.
 ChromeDriver uses devtools protocol to communicate Browser.